-Whether you spend your stay hitting the slopes, sipping hot toddies by the fireplace, or just soaking up nature's splendor from a hot air balloon ride at sunset, you're bound to have a memorable couple's getaway at this chic resort destination.
-Best of all, there's no bad time to visit: All four seasons have a distinct charm and plenty of attractions to offer—from jaw-dropping fall foliage and snowy alpine activities in winter to the biking and farm tours in spring and summer.
+Whether you spend your stay hitting the slopes, sipping hot toddies by the fireplace, or just soaking up nature's splendor from a hot air balloon ride at sunset, you're bound to have a memorable couple's getaway at this chic resort destination that is easily one of the most romantic U.S. cities.
+Best of all, there's no bad time to visit Stowe.
+All four seasons have a distinct charm and plenty of attractions to offer—from jaw-dropping fall foliage and snowy alpine activities in winter to the biking and farm tours in spring and summer.

-Other must-dos for couples, according to Axel Hernborg, founder of Tripplo, include fall foliage boat rides, ice skating, and Moss Glen Falls.
+Other must-dos for couples include fall foliage boat rides, ice skating, and a trek through Moss Glen Falls, according to Axel Hernborg, founder of Tripplo.

-If you and your S.O. would prefer to bask in the sun with mai tais than do a ton of sightseeing or outdoor adventuring, consider jetting off to Key West—a colorful paradise that also happens to be the southernmost city in the U.S. Known for its lively coral reefs, pastel houses, and white-sand beaches, Culbert says it offers the ultimate tropical getaway without ever needing to leave the country.
+If you and your S.O. would prefer to bask in the sun with a couple of Mai Tais than do a ton of sightseeing or outdoor adventuring, consider jetting off to Key West—a colorful paradise that also happens to be one of the most romantic U.S. cities and its southernmost city.
+Known for its lively coral reefs, pastel houses, and white-sand beaches, Culbert says it offers the ultimate tropical getaway without ever needing to leave the country.